Hydro3639/HCBHA-STAS/HCBHA wiki.md

 [Back to Top](#Overview)
 * After the hybrid assembled genomes were retrieved from the system, select the qualified MAGs, in our study, we choosed the MAGs with completeness >=90%, contamination <=10% and contig contig <=30.
-To facilitate the reconstrcution of the remaining community members, we need to take out the short and long reads that assigned to the qualified MAGs using minimap2, then repeat the above hybrid assembly process.
-For the iterative strategy, please see our previous work: [`High-Quality Bacterial Genomes of a Partial-Nitritation/Anammox System by an Iterative Hybrid Assembly Method`](https://github.com/Hydro3639/Iterative-Hybrid-Assembly-for-enrichment-system "High-Quality Bacterial Genomes of a Partial-Nitritation/Anammox System by an Iterative Hybrid Assembly Method").
+To facilitate the reconstrcution of the remaining community members, we need to take out the short and long reads that assigned to the qualified MAGs using [`minimap2`](https://github.com/lh3/minimap2 "minimap2"), then repeat the above hybrid assembly process.
+For the iterative strategy, please refer to our previous work: [`High-Quality Bacterial Genomes of a Partial-Nitritation/Anammox System by an Iterative Hybrid Assembly Method`](https://github.com/Hydro3639/Iterative-Hybrid-Assembly-for-enrichment-system "High-Quality Bacterial Genomes of a Partial-Nitritation/Anammox System by an Iterative Hybrid Assembly Method").